Three Uber Drivers Who Aren’t Benefiting From Those Crazy Price Surges

 To erase this sticker shock, ridesharing companies are coughing up bucketloads of money in an attempt to lure more drivers back onto their platforms.
 Uber announced in April that it would spend $250 million in a matter of months as part of a one-time “stimulus” package, which includes incentives like guaranteeing sums of well over $1,000 for completing a certain number of trips.
 Lyft is spending $100 million in similar effort.
 However, according to reporting from the New York Times, these sorts of bonuses aren’t attracting drivers as effectively as they were before the pandemic, partly because gig workers are still concerned about infection.
 Government stimulus checks have also lessened the financial pressure on drivers who might otherwise be forced to start taking passengers again even despite their worries about getting sick.
 Uber disclosed in its May earning report that 3.5 million active workers are using its platforms, which is a 22 percent drop from last year.
 For riders, this translates to more expensive trips.
 Research cited by the Times indicates that ride prices in April were 40 percent higher compared to 2020.
 Surge pricing has also drawn the relatively few drivers currently out on the road to areas where many people are seeking rides, resulting in fare spikes of 50 percent or more.

-At DreamozTech, we believe that holistic SEO is the best way to rank your website because you focus on making every aspect of your site awesome.
-Sign up now!!
+At DreamozTech, we believe that holistic SEO is the best way to rank your website because we focus on making every aspect of your site awesome.
+Don’t use any black-hat SEO tricks, because eventually, this will have negative consequences for your rankings.

 Leave a message